Martin Scorsese's unrealized projects: Gershwin

 In 1984, Paul Schrader wrote a screenplay for a George Gershwin biopic for Scorsese to direct.
 In August 1993, it was reported that Scorsese was to direct a Gershwin film, with Robert De Niro and Richard Dreyfuss attached to star and the screenplay written by John Guare.

 The Bad and the Beautiful remake

 After development of Gershwin fell through, Scorsese and Paul Schrader began pursuing concepts for a potential remake of the 1952 film The Bad and the Beautiful, with Robert De Niro starring in the Kirk Douglas role.
 "It would be about our three lives: writer, director and actor," Schrader said, "So I did an outline and met [Scorsese and De Niro] both and it turned out to be very acrimonious."
 Schrader ultimately opted not to move forward as writer on the project following a screenwriting credit dispute with Scorsese.
-Scorsese, De Niro and screenwriter Eric Roth later considering an iteration of this idea to be realized in the form of a spinoff to The Irishman, but decided against it.
+Scorsese, De Niro and screenwriter Eric Roth later considered an iteration of this idea to be realized in the form of a spinoff to The Irishman, but decided against it.
 The concept included incorporating unused footage and behind-the-scenes pieces from The Irishman.